 In addition to her practice, Marianne has provided leadership to a wide variety of legal, civic and community organizations.
-She currently serves as the Massachusetts State Delegate to the American Association for Justice (AAJ), as Chair of the Norfolk Superior Court Bench-Bar Committee, and on the Boards of the Massachusetts Academy of Trial Attorneys and the Women’s Bar Foundation.
-She is a past chair of the AAJ Women Trial Lawyers Caucus, and is a past President of the Women’s Bar Association of Massachusetts and the Women’s Bar Foundation of Massachusetts.
+In 2018 she was appointed by the Massachusetts Supreme Judicial Court to a four-year term on the Board of Bar Overseers (BBO) and in 2020 appointed to serve as Chair of the BBO.
+In addition, she currently serves as Massachusetts Governor to the American Association for Justice (AAJ), as Chair of the Norfolk Superior Court Bench-Bar Committee, as Vice-President of the Massachusetts Chapter of American Board of Trial Advocates (ABOTA), and on the Board and Executive Board of the Massachusetts Academy of Trial Attorneys.
+She is a past chair of the AAJ Women Trial Lawyers Caucus, and a past President of the Women’s Bar Association of Massachusetts and the Women’s Bar Foundation of Massachusetts.
 She is also a past Chair of the Civil Litigation Section of the Massachusetts Bar Association.
 Marianne frequently lectures on continuing legal education programs for Massachusetts Continuing Legal Education (MCLE), the Massachusetts Bar Association, and other professional associations.

 The verdict in this lawsuit against a bar, which included punitive damages against the bar and its management company for failure to provide adequate security, was upheld on appeal.
 The verdict was reached after a patron died off the premises of the bar, as a result of the inadequate security measures.